 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Using olive oil to break up earwax is a home remedy some people use to remove earwax plugs from the ear.
-But does olive oil work, and is it safe?
+Using warm olive oil to break up earwax is a home remedy some people use to remove earwax plugs from the ear.
+However, research into this is limited.

 Earwax is a thick substance that helps moisturize and protect the ears.
 It also helps remove dirt and dead skin cells in the ear.